Skip to main content

 Discussion Group Overview

-Session materials will include guest speakers and engaging multi-media content such as videos, podcasts, and social media, with not more than two hours of materials per month.
-Guest speakers and group content center BIPOC leaders and perspectives as well as white people working in solidarity and are drawn from the New Haven, national and international communities.
-Group sessions will be interactive with a mix of full group and small group discussions.
-Group commitment includes an initial one-on-one welcome meeting with group facilitator Tagan Engel, and an option to help create discussion prompts for one session based on the prep materials.
+The group will use engaging multi-media content including guest speakers, videos, podcasts, and social media, with not more than two hours of preparation materials per month.
+A diverse range of guest speakers will be drawn from the New Haven, national and international communities.
+Group sessions will be interactive with a mix of full group and small group discussions as well as student-led discussions.
 Each monthly session will include lunch from New Haven BIPOC-owned restaurants and time for social connection as a cohort.

 Application